 Which issues would you most highlight to someone new to your state?

-New Jersey recently enacted a comprehensive equal pay law, the Diane B. Allen Equal Pay Act, which amends the Law Against Discrimination by making it unlawful for an employer to compensate an employee who is a member of a protected class less than employees who are not members of that protected class for “substantially similar work, when viewed as a composite of skill, effort, and responsibility.”
+New Jersey recently enacted a comprehensive equal pay law, the Diane B. Allen Equal Pay Act, which amends the Law Against Discrimination (NJLAD) by making it unlawful for an employer to compensate an employee who is a member of a protected class less than employees who are not members of that protected class for “substantially similar work, when viewed as a composite of skill, effort, and responsibility.”
 The act provides that when grouping employees performing “substantially similar work,” employers must review workers in “all of an employer’s operations or facilities,” regardless of whether they are located in New Jersey.
 Employers can prove a compensation differential is lawful by showing it is due to a seniority system, merit system, or by demonstrating that the differential is based on legitimate, bona fide factors other than the employee’s membership in a protected class that are job-related and based on a business necessity.
 The act also prohibits employers from retaliating against workers for discussing pay and benefits with co-workers.
 In addition, employers are barred from reducing any employee’s compensation to remedy a pay gap.

 Employers should also be aware of the following laws, which are specific to New Jersey: